 The Foundation Fellowship includes:

-- A post-first-year Maymester study abroad program at the University of Oxford
+- Post-first-year Maymester study abroad program at the University of Oxford

 - Individual travel-study grants

-- Spring group travel-study, held during the university’s spring break week
+- Group travel-study, held during the university’s spring break week

 - Research and academic conference grants